-Cook County, Minnesota and the Grand Portage Band (the Band) of Lake Superior Chippewa (Ojibwe), in partnership with the Grand Portage National Monument (the Park), propose to realign a segment of Mile Creek Road/County State Aid Highway 17 (CSAH 17) and construct a new bridge across Grand Portage Creek (Figure 1).
+Grand Portage Band in partnership with Grand Portage National Monument (the Park) and Cook County propose to realign a segment Mile Creek Road/County State Aid Highway 17 (CSAH 17) and construct a new bridge across Grand Portage Creek (Figure 1).
 An Environmental Assessment (EA) for the proposed Mile Creek Road Re-Route and Bridge Construction was prepared in compliance with the National Environmental Policy Act (NEPA).
 The EA identified two alternatives, Alternative A: No Action, and Alternative B: County Road 17 Re-Route (Preferred Alternative).
 Under the No Action Alternative, the road would not be realigned.
 Under the Preferred Alternative, an existing blind curve would be removed, and a portion of the original asphalt would be left in place as a walking path, and the road would be re-routed across a new bridge.
 The purpose of this SOF is to present the rationale for the proposed realignment and document anticipated effects on wetlands.